 Project Open Hand was founded by a San Francisco native, who began to notice that her own neighbors were suffering from malnutrition.
 She started the nonprofit organization in 1985, and today it prepares over 2,500 nutritious meals and 200 bags of groceries daily to help those who have serious illnesses or are facing other health challenges.
 Project Open Hand services the San Francisco and Oakland area.

-From left to right: Danielle Oruska, Dave Donnelly, Christa Balingit, Bonnie Zhang, Pat Doyle
+From left to right: Danielle Oruska, Dave Donnelly, Christa Balingit, Bonnie Zhang, Joshua Tan, Pat Doyle